Maria Teresa Andreu: FC Barcelona

 By 1977, Andreu was the president of the Barcelona women's team, and spoke well of the working relationship with the staff of FC Barcelona.
 During the 1982–83 season, Andreu suggested that the team be called Club Femenino/Femení (CF) Barcelona, to be closer to the name of the men's team, with this change made official before the 1983 Copa de la Reina de Fútbol.

 In 2000, she was elected to the board of directors of FC Barcelona.
 Within the year she had brought Club Femení Barcelona into the Barcelona Foundation's organisational structure, making the women's team part of the club in administration.
 Andreu then convinced the club to fully integrate the women's team as an official section of the club in 2002.

 Andreu's directorship coincided with the presidency of Joan Gaspart, a bad presidency, with Andreu later reflecting that she often had to step up.
 She was on the board until 2003, before the start of Joan Laporta's first club presidency.
 She was later one of the directors in the campaign running against Laporta as he sought his second presidency; Laporta won the election.
+She was again on the slate running against Laporta in the 2026 FC Barcelona presidential election as he was seeking his third presidency; as an active spokesperson for Víctor Font's candidacy, Andreu said the Font plans for FC Barcelona would see more women's sections and more financial independence for Barça Femení.